enzo-project/enzo-dev/doc/manual/source/parameters/io.rst

     This parameter overrides the parameter ``RedshiftOutputName`` for this (only only this) redshift output.
 Can be used repeatedly in the same manner as the previous parameter.
+Default: none ``FileDirectedOutput``
+    If this parameter is set to 1, whenever the finest level has finished evolving Enzo will check for new signal files to output.
+(See :ref:`force_output_now`.)
+Default 1.
+``TracerParticleOn``
+    This parameter is used to set the velocities of the tracer particles equal to the gas velocities in the current cells.
+Tracer particles are massless and can be used to output values of the gas as they advect with the fluid.
+Default: 0
-Default: none ``OutputFirstTimeAtLevel`` (external)
+``OutputFirstTimeAtLevel`` (external)
     This forces Enzo to output when a given level is reached, and at every level thereafter.
 Default is 0 (off).
 User can usefully specify anything up to the maximum number of levels in a given simulation.
-``FileDirectedOutput``
-    If this parameter is set to 1, whenever the finest level has finished evolving Enzo will check for new signal files to output.
-(See :ref:`force_output_now`.)
-Default 1.
 ``XrayLowerCutoffkeV``, ``XrayUpperCutoffkeV``, ``XrayTableFileName`` (external)
     These parameters are used in 2D projections (``enzo -p ...``).
 The first two specify the X-ray band (observed at z=0) to be used, and